 Causes & Risk Factors

-- Lack of Exercise: Being sedentary lowers your "good" HDL cholesterol.
+- Lack of Exercise: Being completely sedentary lowers your "good" HDL cholesterol, which makes it harder for your body to clear out the "bad" LDL.

-- Smoking: Damages blood vessel walls, making them prone to accumulating fatty deposits.
+- Smoking: Chemical damage from smoking severely degrades blood vessel walls, making them highly prone to accumulating fatty plaque deposits.

-- Genetics: Familial Hypercholesterolemia is a genetic condition where the body cannot remove LDL efficiently.
+- Genetics: Familial Hypercholesterolemia is a specific genetic condition where a person's liver simply cannot remove LDL cholesterol from the blood efficiently.

 Treatment: Lifestyle First